 Some of the main benefits of being a freelance architect are greater control over all aspects of your business, more autonomy, and less red tape associated with running or working in a large company, although the financial uncertainty of freelance work is usually related to volatility.
+To ensure legal compliance and ease of operation, consider engaging an expert LLC registered agent.
 In the self-employed-client relationship (as opposed to long-term contracts with a single company), around 53% of self-employed believe that having multiple employers is financially safer than working full-time for a single company.
 Any post-recession job is relatively unsafe as markets change and companies close or downsize.

 Having versatility and freedom also means a lack of employee support, as offered in companies and businesses.
 Self-employed people can also be quite lonely.
 Being able to learn from supervisors and talk to coworkers can be an isolating experience that can make freelancers less productive.
 Managing working hours, calculating tariffs, attracting customers, and protecting work can be difficult obstacles to overcome.